-- 36. What is the submission requirement for research impact? - 37.
-Is it a must for research impacts be generated from the research outputs submitted for the RAE? - 38.
-Could a university count the impacts generated by research undertaken by the university but picked up by users elsewhere e.g. a company in the industry in its submission, while the university was not involved in the transition of research method from the laboratory to the company? - 39.
-Do all researchers (and the underpinning research) have to come from the same submitting unit of assessment (UoA)?
+- 44. Is it a must for research impacts be generated from the research outputs submitted for the RAE? - 45.
+Could a university count the impacts generated by research undertaken by the university but picked up by users elsewhere e.g. a company in the industry in its submission, while the university was not involved in the transition of research method from the laboratory to the company? - 46.
+Do all researchers (and the underpinning research) have to come from the same submitting UoA? - 47.
+Could two submitting universities include the same staff member's work in their impact case studies even though the staff concerned is no longer affiliated with the universities and/or eligible for RAE 2026? - 48.
+For impact case studies which involve inter-institutional collaborations, how will the impact cases be recognised and how to count the contribution? - 49.
+Should multiple submission of one impact case study from different UoAs within the same university be accepted? - 50.
+Is there any limit on the number of research projects or number of researchers involved in one impact case study? - 51.
+If the impact case involved policy changes or professional practice, is it required that the number of people affected by the policy changes have to be estimated? - 52.
+Could some sample case studies be provided to universities for reference? - 53.
+Would Continuing Professional Development (CPD) activities be considered as a kind of research impact? - 54.
+Would future impact be counted? - 55.
+Could UGC give a clearer definition on how an underpinning research would qualify as equivalent to at least 2 star (2\)? - 56.
+For 2 star (2\) quality threshold of the underpinning research, does it imply all cited research, if more than one, should meet this requirement?

-- 40. Could two submitting universities include the same staff member's work in their impact case studies even though the staff concerned is no longer affiliated with the universities and/or eligible for the RAE 2020? - 41.
-For impact case studies which involve inter-institutional collaborations, how will the impact cases be recognised and how to count the contribution? - 42.
-Should multiple submission of one impact case study from different UoAs within the same university be accepted? - 43.
-Is there any limit on the number of research projects or number of researchers involved in one impact case study? - 44.
-If the impact case involved policy changes or professional practice, is it required that the number of people affected by the policy changes have to be estimated? - 45.
-Could some sample case studies be provided to universities for reference? - 46.
-Could UGC give a clearer definition on how an underpinning research would qualify as equivalent to at least 2 star (2)? - 47.
-For the underpinning research referenced in each impact case study, would it be possible for universities to know about the number/amount of citations/peer-review funding received that corresponds to 2-star, i.e. international standing? - 48.
+- 57. For the underpinning research referenced in each impact case study, would it be possible for universities to know about the number/amount of citations/peer-review funding received that corresponds to 2-star, i.e. international standing? - 58.
 Paragraph 47 of the General Panel Guidelines states that the quality of the underpinning research of an impact case study will not be taken into consideration as part of the assessment for the impact.
 However, it is required that the quality of the underpinning research needs to meet the 2 star criterion threshold, or else the impact case study will be regarded as not eligible and deemed as unclassified.
-What is the rationale for this requirement? - 49.
-Would separate grading and/or weighting be applied to impact overview statement and impact case study(ies) in the assessment of research impact? - 50.
+What is the rationale for this requirement? - 59.
+How to distinguish between new impact case studies and continued impact case studies? - 60.
 Is there any support from UGC to facilitate universities in getting evidence of impact from relevant government departments?